EffectOrientedProgramming/book/Chapters/06_Composability.md

 ZIOs compose in a way that covers all of these concerns.
 The methods for composability depend on the desired behavior.

-When writing substantial, complex applications
+When writing complex applications
   , you will encounter APIs that that return limited data types.

 ZIO provides conversion methods that take these limited data types and turn them into its single, universally composable type.

 ### Existing Code

-We will utilize several pre-defined functions that leverage less-complete effect alternatives.
+We will utilize several pre-defined functions to highlight less-complete effect alternatives.

 ```scala mdoc:invisible
 import scala.concurrent.Future